The Ian Potter Foundation Children’s Garden is the perfect place for kids who love getting their hands dirty in the garden.

 There’s lots of fun places to explore including the Ruin Garden, the Meeting Place (which has a water feature that sprays up out of the ground in summer!), a Wetland Area, Bamboo Forest, The Gorge, Plant Tunnel, Kitchen Garden (full of yummy vegetables!) and The Rill (a gentle waterway that runs through the Garden).

 The Children's Garden is currently closed for its winter break but there's still plenty to explore with our '50 things to do at the Royal Botanic Gardens... and some more beyond' checklist.
-Download the checklist or pick up a free copy at the Visitor Centre.
+Download the checklist (PDF - 4.47 MB) or pick up a free copy at the Visitor Centre.

 - Each year the Children’s Garden takes a break in winter for regular maintenance and restoration.
-This year the Children’s Garden winter closure will be extended to accommodate the construction of the new education area, beginning on Monday 14 July and re-opening in time to mark its 10th birthday on Saturday 25 October.
+This year the Children’s Garden winter closure will be extended to accommodate the construction of the new Gathering Lawn, beginning on Monday 14 July and re-opening in time to mark its 10th birthday on Saturday 25 October.

 - Open 10am–sunset Wednesday–Sunday and public holidays; 10am–sunset seven days a week during Victorian State School holidays.